brotatotes/bht-automation/bht gen 3/Acts/Chapter 10/Acts 10 20 bht.md

 # Acts 10:20 Commentary Help Text

 ## BHT:
-Through the Holy Spirit, the Church is led into all truth, demonstrated in the angel sent to Cornelius, highlighting divine arrangements.
-The urgency to obey God's command is emphasized with the imperative get thee down and go.
-This verse underscores the importance of unwavering obedience, without doubt or a divided mind.
-We are encouraged to attribute much to the Holy Spirit, and to unquestioningly follow His guidance.
+The Holy Spirit, shed down upon the Church, leads it into all truth.
+In divine arrangements, the Holy Spirit directs Cornelius to go without doubting, with a single-minded determination.
+This act of obedience reflects the truth of the Holy Spirit's personality and the need for us to trust and follow God's commands without hesitation.
+Let us, like Cornelius, set aside our doubts and uncertainties, and confidently obey the leading of the Holy Spirit in our lives.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The Holy Spirit, shed down upon the Church to lead it into all the truth."
+1. "The Holy Spirit, shed down upon the Church to lead it into all the truth..."
-2. "The angel sent to Cornelius."
+2. "The divine arrangements brought about, by the angel sent to Cornelius, their coming."
-3. "Divine arrangements brought about their coming."
+3. "The Holy Spirit, had in His divine arrangements..."

 ### John Calvin:
 1. "The Lord will have us to attribute so much to him, that when we hear him we dispute no longer what we have need to do, but that we set down for a certainty, that that must be done which he commandeth."